lsieun/learn-linux/README.md

 "`{}`" are used in conjunction with **a vertical bar** to indicate cases where exactly one of the specified options may be used

+## Other

+A key element of the Unix philosophy being “Do One Thing and Do It Well“.